The movie Safe from an MCS perspective

 When the book came out there was no treatment for AIDS so people were desperate and Hay’s various books gained a strong following among gay men.

 Todd Haynes was horrified and started to look into the New Age culture that emphasized this sort of thing.
-He visited a well-known yoga center, which he used as a model for Wrenwood, including the house rules with quiet meals, subdued clothing and the separation of the sexes.
+He visited a well-known New Age retreat center, which he used as a model for Wrenwood, including the house rules with quiet meals, subdued clothing and the separation of the sexes.
 Wrenwood and its guru is a satirical version of the New Age movement.

 Haynes heard about MCS when he watched some tabloid TV program about it that he found scary.
 In the interview he was careful not to say whether he thought MCS was all psychological or not, though it seems he thought it was some of both.
 This is reflected in the movie, which is ambiguous as well.
 In the interview he said that people with MCS “really aren't the target of any specific critique in the film."